aiven/devportal/docs/platform/concepts/projects_accounts_access.rst

 Organizations, projects, and managing access permissions
 =========================================================

-The Aiven platform uses organizations, organizational units, and projects to organize services and access to those services.This article describes how you can use these effectively to accommodate your organization’s structure.
+The Aiven platform uses organizations, organizational units, and projects to organize services and access to those services.
+Learn how you can use these effectively to accommodate your organization's structure.

 Organizations and organizational units
 ---------------------------------------